MichaelrMentele/tinyurl/Journal.md

 Still need to add url validation in the controller and add tests for the controller.
 And of course we need to add the redirect feature and the view shortlinks feature.
 *Stopped @ 8 PM 5/6*

-*Start @ 730 PM 5/7*
+*Start @ 930 PM 5/7*
-Need to look up how to get the root application url from the controller
+Need to look up how to get the root application url from the controller.
+Look it up from the request object.
+Kind of bizarre.

+Added validation and tests.
+Next I'm adding the view shortlinks feature.

+Added basic view, drivngg out with feature spec.
+Don't forget the need for testing the nav.
+*Stop @ 1020 PM 5/7*

+*Start @
+- finish TDD of view shortlinks feature
+- redirect feature